citrix/workspace-linux-oem-guide/docs/customize.md

 #### To disable small frames support

 The small frames feature allows efficient processing when only a small portion of the screen changes over time (for example, when a cursor flashes on an otherwise stable background).
-This procedure only works with XenDesktop 7.1 onwards and overrides the equivalent setting in the Citrix Receiver for Linux SDK.
+This procedure only works with XenDesktop 7.1 onwards and overrides the equivalent setting in the Citrix Workspace app for Linux SDK.

 In wfclient.ini set SmallFramesEnabled to False.